-Making sure that you are getting the right amount of protein on your plate is the easiest way to prevent your muffin top from making an appearance.
+Making sure that you’re getting the right amount of protein on your plate is the easiest way to prevent your muffin top from making an appearance.
 It also keeps you fuller for longer, which is great news for your 4pm sugar craving.
-Sure, a steak once in a while isn’t going to kill you, but for your everyday diet make sure you’re including lean meats such as chicken, turkey and eggs and steer clear of red meats for the most part.
+Moreover, although a steak once in a while isn’t going to kill you, try to steer clear of red meats on a regular basis and choose leaner options such as chicken, turkey and egg, instead.

-One of the most common quick-fixes that men and women all over the world tend to rely on is the cutting out of each and every carbohydrate out there.
-Of course it’s true that white, processed carbs eaten on the daily can be horrendous for our gut, but it’s all about careful selection: brown rice, sweet potatoes and oats are just a couple of naturally produced carbs that’ll do your body favours without piling on the pounds.
-If you’re serious about weight loss, it’s a good idea to cut these out completely for your evening meal and to stick to them for breakfast and lunch.
+One of the most common quick-fixes that men and women the world over tend to rely on is the cutting out of all carbs.
+Of course, it’s true that white, processed carbs eaten on the daily can be horrendous for our gut, but it’s all about careful selection.
+Brown rice, sweet potatoes and oats are just a couple of naturally produced carbs that’ll do your body favours without piling on the pounds.

-It might be going against your natural instinct to head to the supermarket on a Sunday and do your weekly shop, or take a tupperware to work instead of heading out to Pret.
-But if you’re serious about your weight loss journey, it’s going to pay to take preparation seriously.
-Forgetting to cook lunch for the week ahead is only going to make you fall at each and every hurdle; the office cake, the café next door or that open bag of sweets on the table are ultimately going to become too tempting and will set you back more than is worth it.
+It might be going against your instinct to head to the supermarket on a Sunday and do your weekly shop, or take a tupperware to work instead of heading out to Pret, but if you’re serious about your weight loss journey, it’s going to pay to take preparation seriously.
+Forgetting to cook lunch for the week ahead is only going to make you fall at each and every hurdle as the office cake, the café next door or that open bag of sweets on the next table are ultimately going to become too tempting and will set you back more than is worth it.

-It’s true that guzzling water all day everyday doesn’t always come naturally, but it’s the easiest way to nurture your body both through hydration and through the realisation of whether you’re actually hungry or not.
+It’s true that guzzling water all day every day doesn’t always come naturally, but it’s the easiest way to nurture your body both through hydration and the realisation of whether you’re actually hungry or not.
 Regular glasses of water have been known to stave off hunger and stabilise your appetite.
-Drinking herbal teas and vegetable juices are also good ways to ensure you’re getting enough liquid in if you’re becoming bored of the h20.
+Drinking herbal teas and vegetable juices are also good ways to ensure you’re getting enough liquid in if you’re becoming bored of h20.